Albany Veteran's Memorial

 Decatur Park Dam

 Decatur Dam Park is home to some of the best fishing around for walleyes and small mouth bass.
-Many people will take a walk at the trails' entrance from Decatur Road to the Dam enjoying the wildlife and beautiful scenery.
+Take a walk at the trails' entrance from Decatur Road to the Dam to enjoy the wildlife and beautiful scenery.

-The park is 8 acres and sits on the Sugar River in Dayton.
-There is a shelter there that can be reserved through the Exeter Town Hall (608)424-1697.
+This 8-acre park is located along the Sugar River.
+There is a shelter there that can be reserved through the Exeter Town Hall (608) 424-1697.
 For questions, the town hall is generally open Monday - Thursday 9 am - 3:30 pm.
 At present there is no fee for reserving the shelter.
 Playground equipment was installed in 2010, and disc golf was added in 2011.
 There is a handicapped accessible porta-potty and parking.
 There is also a gravel trail leading down to the river, and a canoe/kayak landing.
 Great for fishing!!

 Take Hwy.
 59 east from Monroe toward Albany, go past airport exit.

 90-acre park with mowed paths for hiking.
-Dogs ARE permitted.
+Dogs welcome.

 Head Gates Park